Silver oxide battery

 A silver oxide battery (IEC code: S) is a primary cell using silver oxide as the cathode material and zinc for the anode.
 These cells maintain a nearly constant nominal voltage during discharge until fully depleted.
 They are available in small sizes as button cells, where the amount of silver used is minimal and not a prohibitively expensive contributor to the overall product cost.

-Silver oxide primary batteries account for 30% of all primary battery sales in Japan (64 out of 212 million in February 2020).
+Silver oxide primary batteries account for 30% of all primary battery sales in Japan (64 mil. out of 212 million in February 2020).

+History

+A silver oxide cell was first constructed by Alessandro Volta in late 1800.
+This consisted of a circle of cups of a liquid saline electrolyte, containing alternating zinc and silver strips connected by wire.
+It is claimed that 20 such cups were sufficient for the electrolysis of water.

-Silver oxide batteries were used on Apollo program lunar missions for the lunar module and lunar rover power supplies because of their high energy-to-weight ratio.
+Large silver oxide batteries were used on early ICBM's and satellites because of their high energy-to-weight ratio.
+For example the Corona reconnaissance satellites used them, as did the Agena-D rocket upper stage.
+Later, they were also used in the Apollo Lunar Module and lunar rover.